 Ph.D., Northwestern University, 1984

-Globalization, cultural politics, economic neoliberalism, satirical political activism, political and economic anthropology, democracy, social movements, politics of development, land tenure, political ecology, research methods; Africa, US.
+Political and economic anthropology, cultural politics, political satire, globalization, social movements, democracy, politics of development, land tenure, research methods; Africa, U.S.

 No Billionaire Left Behind: Satirical Activism in America.
 Stanford University Press, 2013.